oahull0112/ESIFHPC4/README.md

 - This is an in-progress draft release.
 	- Different benchmarks in the suite are at various states of "in-progress"
 	- Most benchmarks do not have finalized inputs or run requirements as of 5/29/2025
+ - Please see the [Planned Changes](#planned-changes) section of this README for changes that we are planning to make/are in development, but have not yet integrated into this repo.
 - Benchmarks are divided into "Class A" and "Class B".
 	- "Class A" - Performance-required benchmarks: set of benchmarks for which specific performance targets must be met or exceeded.
 	- "Class B" - Functionality benchmarks: set of benchmarks intended to demonstrate and baseline the functionality, scalability, and software readiness of specific workloads or system features, but no specific performance level will be required.